-Ideally, the rate design development and bill impact study would be done with several years of individual customer data from AMI meters, if installed, that would enable robust customer segment analyses, calculation of the frequency distribution of impacts, and many sensitivity analyses.
-This data will not be available for several years for those utilities pursuing AMI.
+Ideally, the bill impact study would be done with several years of individual customer data from AMI meters that would enable robust customer segment analyses, calculation of the frequency distribution of impacts, and many sensitivity analyses.
+This data will not be available for several years.
 New York utilities have representative or surrogate sample interval data for mass market customers within the appropriate classes.
-This data is obtained and updated periodically through in-house load research programs at
+Analyses of this data can be extrapolated to a class population in a manner that produces statistically significant results.